Help prevent the spread of the flu by following the "Four C's"

 What do I need to know about the flu vaccine?

-It’s recommended for everyone six months of age and older, according to vaccine experts at the federal Centers for Disease Control and Prevention in Atlanta.
+It’s recommended for everyone six months of age and older, according to vaccine the Advisory Committee on Immunization Practices (ACIP).

 While the flu shot is a good idea for most people, you should always check with your health care provider first, especially if you have a severe allergy to chicken eggs, have had a severe reaction to a flu vaccine or have developed Guillain-Barre syndrome within six weeks of getting a flu vaccine.
 Anyone with a moderate to severe illness with a fever should wait until they have recovered to get vaccinated.